Akaiko1/Cytologick/README.md

 Cytologick is a Python-based research tool for analyzing Pap smear slides using artificial intelligence.
 This software is designed for research and educational purposes to explore automated detection of cellular abnormalities like LSIL, HSIL, and ASCUS in cytological samples.

-## Features
+## What it does

-- **Experimental Cell Detection** - AI-based research into abnormal cervical cell identification
+- Loads MRXS slide files
-- **MRXS Format Support** - Reads digital pathology slide formats for research
+- Trains U-Net segmentation models on annotated cell data
-- **ASAP Integration** - Compatible with ASAP annotation files for dataset creation
+- Supports both TensorFlow and PyTorch frameworks
-- **Desktop Interface** - PyQt5-based application for slide analysis
+- Provides Qt desktop interface for viewing slides
-- **Model Training** - Train custom U-Net models on annotated datasets with TensorFlow or PyTorch
+- Runs inference on slide regions
-- **Dual Framework Support** - Choose between TensorFlow and PyTorch backends
+- Works with ASAP annotation files
-- **Research Focus** - Experimental detection of LSIL, HSIL, ASCUS, and ASCH patterns
+- Detects LSIL, HSIL, ASCUS, and ASCH cell patterns

 ![Cytologick Example](./assets/example.jpg)